-7. Accommodation should be provided for around 40-45 Special Invitees consisting of ISS Managing Committee Members, Office bearers, Sociological Bulletin Editorial Board members, Samajshastra Sameesha Editorial Board members, office staff, plenary/symposia speakers and those giving the M.N.Srinivas and R.K.Mukerjee lectures within 5-10 minutes walking distance.
+7. Accommodation should be provided for around 60 Special Invitees consisting of ISS Managing Committee Members, RC Conveners, Office bearers, Sociological Bulletin Editorial Board members, Samajshastra Sameesha Editorial Board members, office staff, plenary/symposia speakers, Life time achievement awardees and those giving the M.N.Srinivas and R.K.Mukerjee lectures within 5-10 minutes walking distance.

 8. Travel expenses of Chief Guest/Keynote speaker, plenary/symposia speakers, valedictory speaker, and chairpersons, etc. Managing Committee members and Conference staff of the Indian Sociological Society have to be borne by the host University.
-(There are 15 MC members, 2 office bearers and 8 SB/Sameeksha Editorial Board members, 3 Journal Editors plus staff members of the ISS office (2 AC Sleeper fare) and 12 plenary speakers (air fare)
+(There are 15 MC members, 2 office bearers and 12 SB/Sameeksha/E Journal Editorial Board members, 3 Journal Editors plus staff members of the ISS office (all 2 AC Sleeper fare) and 12 plenary speakers (air fare)

 10. A) with accommodation model: Delegates should be informed of the accommodation arrangements in advance so that they can reach their place of stay on arrival.

 12. Organizers may facilitate travel agencies/ travel desk for local transport for delegates.13.
 A model schedule of the conference is prepared for ready reference.
-The Organising Committee should maintain this schedule and the sessions.
+The Organizing Committee should maintain this schedule and the sessions.

-15. The Organising Committee should also ensure that there is one extra plenary: on international sociology/South Asia during the conference.
+16. The Organising Committee should also ensure that there is one extra plenary: on international sociology/South Asia during the conference if possible.

-16. Printed certificates for the participants and paper presenters should be prepared by the Organising Committee, and signed by the President and Secretary of the ISS, and Organising Secretary of the Conference.
-The Organising Secretary will finalise the text of the certificates in consultation with the ISS Office.
+17. Printed certificates for the participants and paper presenters should be prepared by the Organising Committee, and signed by the President and Secretary of the ISS, and Organising Secretary of the Conference.
+The Organising Secretary will finalize the text of the certificates in consultation with the ISS Office.

 conference.
 An audited statement of accounts should also be sent duly signed by a chartered accountant.